 Upcoding

-The practice of assigning a patient to a higher-severity DRG code than their actual condition warrants — resulting in higher Medicare reimbursement.
+The practice of assigning a higher-severity MS-DRG, ICD-10 code, or CPT code than the patient's actual condition warrants, resulting in higher Medicare or insurer reimbursement.

 How It Works